tSed/buildroot/board/stmicroelectronics/stm32f429-disco/readme.txt

 Use a USB to TTL adapter, and connect:

- - RX to PA9
+ - RX to PA9 (or the RX pin on the stm32f429i-disc1 board)
- - TX to PA10
+ - TX to PA10 (or the TX pin on the stm32f429i-disc1 board)
  - GND to one of the GND available on the board

 The UART is configured at 115200.